mwagner360/Commack-High-School-Lost-and-Found-Website-FBLA-Website-Coding-and-Development-/README.md

 3. Use the search or filters to find an item.
 4. Submit a found item if you have one.
 5. Submit a claim if you believe an item is yours.

 ---

-## IMPORTANT NOTE FOR JUDGES

-In some cases, an "Internal Server Error" may appear when clicking buttons or moving between pages.

-This is not a coding or logic issue with the project.
-It happens occasionally due to how the application is deployed on Replit.

-If this happens, just refresh the page.
-After refreshing, the website works normally.
-(Sometimes more than one refresh click is needed)

-This issue:
-- Does not affect saved data
-- Does not break functionality
-- Is related to deployment, not the code itself

----